baotonglu/Thread-Pool/README.md

 pool.SubmitTask("sum arrayA", new ComputeSumTask(&sum_of_A, arrayA, ARRAY_SIZE));
 pool.SubmitTask("sum arrayB", new ComputeSumTask(&sum_of_B, arrayB, ARRAY_SIZE));
 ```
-3. and finally wait for the tasks to complete before stopping the thread pool(**but this step is optional**):
+3. Finally wait for the tasks to complete before stopping the thread pool(**but this step is optional**):
 ``` c
 pool.WaitForTask("sum arrayA");
 pool.WaitForTask("sum arrayB");